 Skip to main content

 Studying music at Kingston University offers you wide-ranging training, well balanced between the practical and academic aspects of music.
-Whether you prefer pop, rock, the experimental, avant-garde or multimedia, we have the expertise and facilities to help support your music-making, performing and producing.
+Whether you prefer pop, rock, the experimental, avant-garde or multimedia, we have the expertise and facilities to support your music-making, performing and producing.

 Coombehurst House, Coombehurst Lodge and the Visconti Studio offer you a range of teaching and professional studio facilities and practice rooms including: